open-metadata/OpenMetadata/openmetadata-ui/src/main/resources/ui/README.md

 # OpenMetadata UI

-> This guide will help you run OpenMetadata UI locally in dev mode..
+> This guide will help you run OpenMetadata UI locally in dev mode.

 ## Pre-requisites